Claude Code Guide

 |---|---|

-default | Prompts for permission on first use of each tool |
+default | Standard behavior — prompts on first use of each tool |

-plan | Read-only — Claude can analyze but not modify anything |
+plan | Read-only — Claude can analyze with reads + read-only shell commands but cannot edit source files |

 Example 1: Minimal — auto-approve reads only